-While we have obtained funding through a private placement completed in December 2015 and described elsewhere in this prospectus,, we will need to raise a minimum of \$2,500,000 to execute our business plan through public or private debt or equity sales in order to fund our future operations.
+We will need to raise a minimum of \$2,500,000 to execute our business plan through public or private debt or equity sales in order to fund our future operations.
 These financings may not be available when needed and we do not know when we expect to raise the required funds.
 Even if these financings are available, it may be on terms that we deem unacceptable or are materially adverse to your interests with respect to dilution of book value, dividend preferences, liquidation preferences, covenants, or other terms.
 Our inability to obtain financing would have an adverse effect on our ability to implement our current business plan and develop our products, and as a result, could require us to diminish or suspend our operations and possibly cease our existence.